 The early childhood teaching workforce is made up mostly of women earning very low wages, with low levels of education and most often with children of their own.
-Almost 50% of the women we serve are also women of color.
-They are teaching children from birth to five years of age in a variety of settings, often for 8-10 hours a day.
+Nearly 50% of the women we serve are women of color.
+They are teaching children from birth to 5 years of age in a variety of settings, often for 8–10 hours a day.

 The faces of T.E.A.C.H. are multi-generational.

 - By creating a more knowledgeable and skilled teacher, we know the young children in their classrooms are getting better outcomes.
 Each year a new group of children in these classrooms reap the benefit of a better-educated, more effective teacher.

 - By going to college, these teachers, often first-generation college students, raise their expectations for their own children.
 They now expect their children to go to college.